SciFigureAI logoSciFigureAI

 Copy-ready prompt direction

-Failed generation attempts do not consume credits.
+Failed generation attempts do not consume credits; successful saved results follow the same credit rules.

 FAQ